CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 cd ..
 ```

-#### Option B - Download a Daily-Built Archive of Collabora Office Core (Quick & Dirty)
+#### Option B - Download a Daily-Built Archive of the Engine (Quick & Dirty)
-{{% common-build-commands section="code-needs-lo-wget" lotar="core-main-assets.tar.gz" %}}

-You should now have two new directories extracted: `instdir` and `include`.
-You will use the locations of these directories for the `configure` parameters in the following steps.

-When using Option B you still need the `online` checkout for the build itself - clone it now if you have not already:
+Option B reuses the same monorepo clone as Option A, but skips the engine source build by dropping a pre-built `instdir` into `engine/`.
+If you have not cloned the monorepo yet, do so now:

 {{% common-build-commands section="clone-online" %}}

+Then download the daily-built archive and extract it into `engine/`:

+{{% common-build-commands section="code-needs-lo-wget" lotar="engine-main-assets.tar.gz" %}}

+The archive only contains `instdir`; the LOKit headers come from the monorepo's `engine/include`.
+Both paths feed the `--with-lo-path` / `--with-lokit-path` configure options in the next step.

 ### Building CODE